 How can term insurance help?

 To understand the benefits, first, consider how its absence can affect your family members.
-Life is uncertain, and if a mishap occurs, scarcity of liquid assets can jeopardise your family's lifestyle.
+Life is uncertain, and if a mishap occurs, scarcity of liquid assets can jeopardize your family's lifestyle.

 The effect of uneven income and debts on the financial future of your family: